rdimaio/aptbps-code/graphing/encoding-time-comparison/README.md

 Test was repeated for 1000 iterations.

+The error is presented as the standard deviation over all iterations.
-The error bar is shown as 5*std to better display it (too small otherwise).
+The graphs display the error bar as the standard deviation values multiplied by 5, in order to better show them (too small otherwise).

 ### Input
 The input is made up of 100 point clouds randomly sampled